domegabri/sweep-plugin/README.md

-This plugin adds the sweep rpc method to sweep paper wallets.

-Currently working in testnet (uses blockstream.info API).
+This plugin adds the sweep rpc method to sweep paper wallets (uses blockstream.info API).

 To build: